 Consultation and feedback help you to understand what is expected of you, and you and your supervisor will be able to make necessary adjustments to agreements on time, allocate tasks or set different priorities.
 The annual consultation is the time for thorough reflection and to discuss matters that you might not have the time for in your busy day-to-day working life, including career goals and the cooperation with your team members and your supervisor.
+Detailed information about the annual consultation process can be found in the manual.

 The annual consultation for employees